Support Page Content

 These individuals include:

-- Director of University Housing Services
+- Executive Director for Housing Services

 - Associate Director of Residential Education

-- Assistant Director and/or Residence Hall Life Coordinators (RHCs)
+- Residence Hall Coordinators (RHCs)

 - Hornet Commons Residence Life Manager

-- Graduate Student Assistants (GSAs)
+- Hornet Commons Graduate Student Assistants (GSAs)

 Below is a description of the University Housing Services Student Conduct process for students living in the residence halls.

 - If a student allegedly violates University, University Housing Services, or Affiliated Housing policies, an Incident Report is submitted based on information gathered during the incident and submitted within 24 hours of the incident occurring.
 A Residence Hall Coordinator (RHC) will then be assigned to the incident.
-Based on the information in the incident report, the RHC will decide either to take no further action or to require the student(s) involved to meet with a UHS Conduct Officer for an informal conduct meeting.
+Based on the information in the incident report, the RHC will decide to take no further action or to require the student(s) involved to meet with a UHS Conduct Officer for an informal conduct meeting.

 - After all information has been presented, the UHS Conduct Officer will assess whether there is a preponderance of evidence to determine if a student did or did not violate the University Housing Services Policy.
 Preponderance means the majority.
 The standard is met if the alleged violation is more likely to be true than not true.
 The standard is satisfied if there is a greater than fifty percent chance that the alleged violation is true.
-If the student is found responsible for violating University Housing Services Policy, appropriate sanction(s) will be assigned.
+If the student is found responsible for violating the University Housing Services Policy, appropriate sanction(s) will be assigned.

 - The student may appeal the decision (see Appeals Process below).